himelds/Analysis_of_United_Kingdom_Traffic_Accidents/README.md

 The analysis follows a structured methodology comprising the following steps:

-1.  [cite_start]**Data Collection:** The data was obtained from Kaggle.
+1.  **Data Collection:** The data was obtained from Kaggle.
 2.  **Data Cleaning:**
-    * [cite_start]Missing values in columns such as Weather Conditions, Road Surface Conditions, Light Conditions, and Accident Severity were handled by removing rows with no data.
+    * Missing values in columns such as Weather Conditions, Road Surface Conditions, Light Conditions, and Accident Severity were handled by removing rows with no data.
-    * [cite_start]Data types of all columns were checked and converted to the proper format (e.g., integer, datetime).
+    * Data types of all columns were checked and converted to the proper format (e.g., integer, datetime).
-    * [cite_start]Unique values in Accident Severity, Weather Conditions, Road Surface Conditions, and Light Conditions were verified for consistency.
+    * Unique values in Accident Severity, Weather Conditions, Road Surface Conditions, and Light Conditions were verified for consistency.
-    * [cite_start]A summary of traffic accidents per year was generated, noting missing data for 2008.
+    * A summary of traffic accidents per year was generated, noting missing data for 2008.

     | Year | Accident_Count |
     | :--- | :------------- |